Salesforce, Inc.(CRM) - Stock detail

 Detailed Investment Plan:

-• Position Sizing: Given the high volatility (ATR of $7.52), size the position smaller than usual to account for potential swings.
+• Position Sizing: Given the high volatility (ATR ~$9.58), size the position conservatively, no more than 50-75% of a typical full position.

 AI Bull vs AI Bear